Agriculture: Small Grains Pest Management Guidelines

 Comments on the Disease

 Blights seldom cause significant damage in California because they develop only during wet weather.
-These bacteria survive on crop residue, volunteer grains and wild grasses, and grain seed.
+These bacteria survive in soil and on crop residue, volunteer grains and wild grasses, and grain seed.
+From the seed surface, bacteria spread to aboveground parts of the plant, and infection can occur before the first leaf emerges.

 Management